kamilchm/go2nix/README.md

 **Note:** The resulting `default.nix` and `deps.nix` are created in the directory you are currently in.

-## For Gophers - reproducible development and build environments

-Stay tuned.

 # Installation

 The preferred way of installing `go2nix` is to use `nix` like `nix-env -iA go2nix` or using it declaratively.